 There are two options for exploring the park:

-- With a guide – which is the best option for seeing the big, exciting animals, in my experience
+- Guided safari – which is the best option for seeing the big, exciting animals, in my experience

-- Self-driving – provided you follow the park’s guidance which is there for your safety.
+- Self-drive safari – provided you follow the park’s guidance which is there for your safety.

 For more info, I do give more details about seeing wildlife in Etosha in my Namibia Safari post.